 Why did you start your brand?

-I started Tianmi to fulfill my own sweet tooth cravings.
+I started Tianmi to fulfil my own sweet tooth cravings.
 After searching for dessert, I couldn’t find any that met my standards and started baking.

 What one thing would you like people to know about your business?

-One think that people should know about Tianmi is that is it a great way to break the ice.
+One thing that people should know about Tianmi is that is it a great way to break the ice.
 Nothing makes a first impression quite like hot and delicious cinnamon rolls.